nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Pat smiled metallically and moved off.
 Jinx called and shot, dispersing a cluster of balls, of which not one found its way into a pocket.
 Whereupon Bubber echoed their cackling laughter, revealing his stretch of bare upper gum between the two lateral stumps.

-"One of these times when you laff like that," prophesied Jinx with great ill-humour, "I'm go'n bus' you in d' mouth so hard you'll grow yo'self some teeth."
+"One of these times when you laff like that," prophesied Jinx with great ill-humour, "I'm go &rsquo;n bus' you in d' mouth so hard you'll grow yo'self some teeth."

 Bubber's scorn was superlative.
 "You might stick out a fis'," he warned, "but you won't draw nothin' back but a nub."
 He busily chalked his cue, surveying the pattern of balls with enormous gravity.

 "Yo' laigs is so bowed," Jinx observed, "that you wear yo' shoes out on d' sides.
 Better stop laffin' at me like that.
-One of these times I bet I'm go'n run you knock-kneed."
+One of these times I bet I'm go &rsquo;n run you knock-kneed."

 "I wouldn' run that fas'," returned Bubber, squatting to squint over the table, "after nobody."

-"Ain' talkin' 'bout after---talkin' 'bout from."
+"Ain' talkin' &rsquo;bout after---talkin' &rsquo;bout from."

 "From?"
 Bubber stood erect.
 "Me run from you?"

 "You do have bright moments, dark as you is."

 "Brother, let me tell you sump'm.
 If it ever even looks like I'm runnin' from you, they won't be but one explanation fo' it."
 Bubber paused oratorically.
-"Be 'cause you done outrun me so fas' you mos' caught up wid me ag'in."
+"Be  &rsquo;cause you done outrun me so fas' you mos' caught up wid me ag'in."
 Wherewith he made his shot.

 Jinx solemnly shook his head.
 "It sho' would be awful hard," he said.